-1. Prior to initial use and at least annually thereafter, of the respirator with the same make, model style, and size of respirator that will be used in the workplace.
+$\underline{1}$ .
+Prior to initial use and at least annually thereafter, with the respirator of the same make, model, style, and size that will be used in the workplace.

-2. Whenever a different respirator facepiece (size, style, model or make) is used.
+$\underline{2}$ .
+Whenever a different respirator facepiece (size, style, model or make) is used.
 Tight-fitting facepiece will be fit tested and pass an appropriate Qualitative Fit Testing (QLFT) or Quantitative Fit Testing (QNFT).

-3. Whenever the employee reports, or the NBHC Physician, supervisor, RPT, or RPPM makes visual observations of changes in the employee's physical condition that could affect respirator fit.
+3. Whenever the employee reports, or the NMRTU Physician, supervisor, RPT, or RPPM makes visual observations of, changes in the employee's physical condition that could affect respirator fit.
 Such conditions include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight.

-4. If after passing a QLFT or QNFT, the employee subsequently notifies the supervisor, RPPM, RPT, or NBHC Physician that the fit of the respirator is unacceptable, the employee will be given a reasonable opportunity to select a different respirator and be re-fit tested.
+$\underline{4}$ .
+If after passing a QLFT or QNFT, the employee subsequently notifies the RPPM that the fit of the respirator is unacceptable, the employee will be given a reasonable opportunity to select a different respirator and be re-fit tested.

-(c) Wear the respirator when and where required and in the manner in which they are trained.
+(c) Wear the respirator when and where required and in the manner trained.

-(d) Receive training specified in enclosure (1).
+(d) Receive training specified in Enclosure (1).

-(e) Use the respirator in accordance with the manufacturer's instructions and the training received.
+(e) Use in accordance with the manufacturer's instructions and the training received.